-Loosen the lock knob as shown in Fig 8.35 and use the adjustment knob to move the fence.
-The fence can be moved anti-clockwise as shown in Fig 8.43 or clockwise as shown in Fig 8.44.
+Loosen the fence lock knob and rotate the adjustment knob to move the fence.
+The fence can be moved anti-clockwise by rotating the adjustment knob anti-clockwise, as shown in Fig 8.43 or clockwise by rotating the opposite way as shown in Fig 8.44.

 When the fence is in the desired position re-tighten the lock knob.